 Once a month, we organize an "open house" for people who are concerned about breast cancer, called Akebono House.
 Everyone is welcome.
 Takako Watt and a few members of the association can speak English, and some can speak Chinese.

-Akebono House is held in a local community center, within 5 minutes waIk from Ikejiri-Ohashi Station of Denen-Toshi Line (one stop from Shibuya on regular trains; note that express trains do not stop at Ikejiri-Ohashi Station).
+Akebono House in Tokyo is held in a local community center, within 5 minutes waIk from Ikejiri-Ohashi Station of Denen-Toshi Line (one stop from Shibuya on regular trains; note that express trains do not stop at Ikejiri-Ohashi Station).

 Akebono House is also held regularly in other prefectures.
 The details are listed in our Event page in Japanese.